liferay/liferay-docs/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/03-content-pages/07-export-import-fragments.markdown

     (![Actions](../../../../../images/icon-actions.png)) &rarr; *Export* next
     to the Fragment.
 A `.zip` file is generated and downloaded automatically.

-When you export a single Fragment or a group of Fragments without a collection, you must have an existing Collection to import them into.
+Note that if you export a single Fragment or a group of Fragments without a collection, they must be imported into an existing Collection.

-Now that you've done all this exporting, it's time to import it all back it.
+Now it's time to import your Fragments to where you need them.

 ## Importing

-There are a few options for importing fragments, depending on how you exported them.
-You can import a Collection that was created in @product@, a Collection created using external tools, or any number of Page Fragments without a collection.
-Any time you import any Page Fragments they aren't available for use until you have gone to each imported fragment and approved it for use.
+You can import a Collection that was created in @product@, a Collection created using external tools, or Page Fragments without a collection.
+When you first import Page Fragments, they aren't available for use until you have approved them for use.
 This is to ensure that there are no errors in any imported fragments before they are added to a page.

 See
 [Developing a Fragment Using Desktop Tools](/docs/7-2/frameworks/-/knowledge_base/f/page-fragments-desktop-tools#importing-and-exporting-fragments) for more information on